Pay transparency laws in B.C.

 Why this is needed

-For information on why B.C. has introduced pay transparency, please visit the Gender Equity Office website.
+For information on why B.C. has introduced pay transparency see Gender Equity Office.

 - Use the pay history information they already have about that employee to determine the pay for a new position